quru/qis/README.md

   * New checkbox in the image publisher
   * Add to REST API
   * Tiny URL admin pages in the web interface
+* Image portfolios user interface
+  * Addition of "add to basket" while image browsing in the admin interface
+  * Addition of portfolios administration to the admin interface
+  * Portfolio publishing (to zip) from the admin interface
+  * Viewing a portfolio from the gallery and slideshow viewers

 An upgrade script is provided to migrate v1 installations to v2, including the import of image templates from flat files into the database.
 For more information